 CURA has been actively purchasing properties targeted for improvement.
-Several recent purchases and demolitions of blighted properties have since sprouted community gardens and a new location for the West Side Farmers Market.
+Several recent purchases and demolitions of blighted properties have since sprouted community gardens.
 While CURA's efforts have concentrated on commercial properties, it has also provided funding for the efforts of HOPE CDC, a community development corporation that has focused on purchasing residential properties to rehab them or to clear them for development, especially in the CURA Home Ownership Zone.
-Long-range goals of HOPE CDC-include coordinating education, job training, and employment through the revitalization efforts promoting community and population's health by addressing poverty, substance abuse, educations, housing, social services coordination, workforce development and economic development, and other social determinants of health.
+Long-range goals of HOPE CDC promoting community and population's health by addressing poverty, substance abuse, educations, housing, social services coordination, workforce development and economic development, and other social determinants of health.

-For more infor nation on recent initiatives on the West Side, please see the appendix.
+For more information on recent initiatives on the West Side, please see the appendix.